This post contains affiliate links. Read my disclosure policy here.

 (full ingredient amounts in recipe card below)

-- Now add the cooked mushrooms, oats, breadcrumbs, flax egg, Worcestershire Sauce, tomato paste, salt, and pepper to the processor.
+- 6 - Now add the cooked mushrooms, oats, breadcrumbs, flax egg, Worcestershire Sauce, tomato paste, salt, and pepper.
 Process until well combined and it ALMOST forms a paste.
-You don’t want it completely smooth so leave texture.
-You just want the ingredients to bind together easily.
-Now place mixture uncovered in the freezer for 20-30 minutes (or in the fridge for 1-2 hours).
+Now place the mixture uncovered in the freezer for 20-30 minutes.

-- Flip the meatballs midway through.
-Remove from oven and let them cool on the baking sheet so they firm up a bit.
-You can now serve them with warm spaghetti sauce or cook them in the sauce for 5 minutes to warm them up.
+- 8 - Flip the meatballs midway through.
+Remove from the oven and let them cool on the baking sheet so they firm up a bit.

 Absolutely!
 They freeze really well fully baked or raw for about 3-4 months.
 If you freeze them in their raw state, just separate them with wax paper so they don't stick together.
 That will make it easier to use the portion you need.